I get a lot of questions--here are some of the most common ones.

 Can you design my blog or help me launch/retool my existing blog?

 Yes!
-I would love to work with you on your blog project from both a design and strategy perspective.
-I have also worked with clients on an ongoing basis by coaching them toward improving their blogging and providing scheduled feedback on their progress.
+We would love to work with you on your blog project from both a design and strategy perspective.
+We have also worked with clients on an ongoing basis by coaching them toward improving their blogging and providing scheduled feedback on their progress.

-Blogs are some of my favorite projects and I think there’s tremendous potential in using your blog as your hub on the web.
-Some of my favorite blogger clients are Andante Piano Works, Butterscotch Toast, Wander Nature and Bolt Neighborhood.
-You can also visit my own blog, Clear Eyes, Full Shelves.
+Blogs are some of our favorite projects and we think there’s tremendous potential in using your blog as your hub on the web.

-Can you write a guest post for my blog?
+Can you write a guest post for my blog or appear on my podcast?

 What content management system should I use?

 It really depends on your needs.
-I now exclusively use Squarespace, but did use Wordpress for many years (though I've used Squarespace since 2010).
+We use both Squarespace and WordPress and also love Shopify for ecommerce.
 Each has its strength and limitations.
-I always tell people to use the simplest solution for their needs and to first consider which platform is easiest for you to use—there’s no reason to spend your time wrestling with a CMS you hate.
-You can read about why I love Squarespace in particular over here.
+We always tell people to use the ideal t solution for their needs and to first consider which platform is easiest for you to use—there’s no reason to spend your time wrestling with a CMS you hate.

 What social media platforms should I be using?